zarmaks/Lightly-GPT/README.md

 LightlyGPT is an AI-powered image analysis tool that combines advanced vision and language models to help you explore, search, and analyze your image collections interactively.

+*This project was developed in collaboration with [Lightly.ai](https://lightly.ai) as a capstone project for the Data Science Bootcamp at Big Blue Data Academy.*

 ## Features

 - **CLIP Model**: Understands image content for semantic search and analysis